 “THAT’S the amount of time available to you to explain how your SaaS product works and convince people to buy it.”

-In the highly competitive world of SaaS explainer videos, one needs to be creative and professional to do the job in 90 seconds, or sometimes even less.
+In the highly competitive world of the best explainer videos, some of which have been made by the top explainer video companies, one needs to be creative and professional to do the job in 90 seconds, or sometimes even less.